All rights reserved: @Mariejon de Jong-Buijs, 2024

 statement

-Almost a decade ago Mariejon de Jong-Buijs sat on a tractor equipped with a small tank and painted, or more precisely, she drove the tractor forward and back, repeatedly, over a 165 feet (50 meter) length of canvas, marking the surface with paint which flowed from a series of holes in a pipe attached to the tank, the paint running like fertilizer or herbicide or water.
-Mariejon de Jong-Buijs knew this kind of work—the careful control of the tractor, the constant looking forward and back, the patience and attentiveness that an otherwise apparently simple operation requires.
-Since her teens Mariejon de Jong-Buijs worked on
+Almost a decade ago, I sat on a tractor equipped with a small tank and painted—or more precisely, I drove the tractor forward and back repeatedly over a 165-foot (50-meter) length of canvas, marking the surface with paint that flowed from a series of holes in a pipe attached to the tank.
+The paint ran like fertilizer, herbicide, or water.
+I knew this kind of work—the careful control of the tractor, the constant looking forward and back, the patience and attentiveness that an otherwise simple operation requires.
+Since my teens, I had worked on farms doing a variety of tasks.
+Tractor driving was familiar to me, a mode of being outdoors, a deep memory known in my body and on my skin.

 Basel, Switzerland